“If you have no confidence in self, you are twice defeated in the race of life.”

 – Marcus Garvey

-Those with high scores in confidence are more likely to believe they are worthy people and have high esteem and be less in need of external validation.
-They are also more likely to have what it takes to see through to a conclusion a difficult task or persevere in the face of a setback.
+Those with high scores in confidence are more likely to believe they are worthy people, enjoy high esteem, and be less in need of external validation.
+They are also more likely to have what it takes to see a difficult task through to its conclusion, or persevere in the face of a setback.